fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 * stage naming carries semantics such as weight reuse across time or batch in manual profiling;
 * it is still a hardware-model-based estimate, not a measurement from a real chip.

-If you need training-stage energy or online-learning stage breakdowns, this is the right estimator to start with.
+Use this estimator when you need training-stage energy or online-learning stage breakdowns.

 SpikeSim Event Energy
 ----------------------